lawcho/simple-refinement-types-agda/report/report.lagda.md

     sqrt $ r_sq ((x1 - x2) , (y1 - y2))
 ~~~

-More information on programming with refinement types can be found at the liquidhaskell website [@lh-website], we now turn to how these type systems are *implemented*.
+More information on programming with refinement types can be found at the LiquidHaskell website [@lh-website], we now turn to how these type systems are *implemented*.

-Jhala and Vazou [@refinement-tut] give a tutorial-style presentation of the theory behind refinement type systems, starting with a minimal STLC-like language and showing how to add features one by one.
+Jhala and Vazou [@refinement-tut] give a tutorial-style presentation of the theory behind refinement type systems, starting with a minimal Simply-Typed Lambda-Calculus-like language and showing how to add features one by one.

 Unfortunately, these type systems are described only semi-formally, using a combination of \LaTeX{} rules, pseudocode functions, and prose (e.g. [@fig:rules-syn; @fig:subst-defn; @fig:prose-defn]), which leave room for ambiguity and mistakes.